-How Skins produced top UK acting stars
+Daniel Kaluuya's Oscar and Skins, the show where it all started

 Dev Patel's first job after playing Anwar Kharral in series one and two, took him from London to India and to the Oscars with Slumdog Millionaire.

-As Skins turned 10 last year, Dev made it a joint celebration when he was nominated for the best supporting actor award.
+When Skins turned 10 in 2017, Dev made it a joint celebration when he was nominated for the best supporting actor Oscar for Lion - a film about a young Indian man searching for his long-lost family.

 "My career started off because Danny Boyle's daughter was a fan of the show [Skins], that is how I got an audition for Slumdog," he said.

-He has starred in films such as The Best Exotic Marigold Hotel and Chappie and landed the role of Saroo in Lion - a film about a young Indian man searching for his long-lost family.
+He has also starred in films such as David Copperfield, The Best Exotic Marigold Hotel and Chappie.

-Kaya Scodelario was one of the longest-serving members of the cast, appearing in series one to four as Effy Stonem.
+Kaya Scodelario was one of the longest-serving members of Skins, appearing in series one to four as Effy Stonem.

 She went on to appear in sci-fi thriller Maze Runner and Pirates of the Caribbean: Dead Men Tell No Tales alongside Johnny Depp.